Tashwini12/Boston-Housing/README.md

 jupyter notebook boston_housing.ipynb
 ```

-This will open the Jupyter Notebook software and project file in your browser.
+This will open the Jupyter Notebook software and project file in your .

 ### Data